 RAC Patrol Ambassadors Kevin Andrews and Phil Kerby, dressed in authentic 1950s patrol uniforms, saluting motorists as they arrived at the pre-1966 car park at Goodwood Revival in September 2012.
 The RAC is proud sponsor of Goodwood Festival of Speed and Revival.
 11.0 Company overview Contacts With over seven million members the RAC is one of the UK's most progressive motoring organisations, providing services for both private and business drivers.
 The RAC is committed to providing the very highest levels of service to its members.
-From roadside assistance to insurance, vehicle inspections and roadside checks to legal services, and up to the minute traffic and travel information, the RAC endeavours to meet drivers needs.
-Today, the RAC is quietly undergoing a revolution re-launching itself with a refreshed brand identity and a new range of products and services including: RAC Business Club and Fuel Card for fleet managers; RAC Cars website offering buyers a safer way to purchase a used car; and RAC Advance - state of the art telematics technology which will change the face of rescue - giving remote diagnostics and breakdown alerts.
-As the UK's oldest motoring organisation the RAC continues to be at the fore of innovation, driven by its vision to be the motorist's champion and one-stop-shop for all motoring needs.
-A pdf copy of this report is available at rac.co.uk/reportonmotoring and is also available from the App Store for free: 'RAC ROM 2013' Advisory Panel The Report has been guided by the expert contributions of the RAC Report on Motoring Advisory Panel.
-Chaired by David Bizley, Technical Director, RAC Simon Best, Chief Executive, Institute of Advanced Motorists David Davies, Executive Director, Parliamentary Advisory Council for Transport Professor Stephen Glaister, Director, RAC Foundation Stephen Joseph, Executive Director, Campaign for Better Transport David Leibling, Transport and Motoring Consultant Daryl Lloyd, Vehicle Safety Statistics, Department of Transport Keith Lewis, Head of Communications, Society of Motor Manufacturers and Traders Nick Starling, Director of General Insurance and Health, Association of British Insurers Media and public policy enquiries: Pete Williams, Simon Williams and Sarah Rice Tel: 01454 664 123 Email: press.enquiries@rac.co.uk Credits Report author: Deborah Bartlett Design: milestonedesign.co.uk Printing: EPC Direct Connect RAC's news releases and a selection of images are available from the RAC's online press centre www.rac.co.uk/presscentre Follow us on Twitter: @RAC_Breakdown @RAC_Press Join the conversation: #ROM2013 Follow us on Facebook: facebook.com/RAC June 2013 ISBN 978-0-9576829-0-0 RAC House Brockhurst Crescent Walsall WS5 4AW Website: rac.co.uk © Copyright 2013 #R0M2013
+From roadside assistance to insurance. vehicle inspections and roadside checks to legal services, and up-to-the-minute traffic and travel information, the RAC endeavours to meet drivers' needs.
+Today, the RAC is quietly undergoing a revolution re-launching itself with a refreshed brand identity and a new range of products and services including: RAC Business Club and Fuel Card for fleet managers; RAC Cars website offering buyers a safer way to purchase a used car; and RAC Advance - state-of-the-art telematics technology which will change the face of rescue - giving remote diagnostics and breakdown alerts.
+As the UK's oldest motoring organisation, the RAC continues to be at the fore of innovation, driven by its vision to be the motorist's champion and one-stop-shop for all motoring needs.
+A pdf copy of this report is available at rac.co.uk/reportonmotoring and is also available from the App Store for free: 'RAC ROM 2013' Advisory Panel The report has been guided by the expert contributions of the RAC Report on Motoring Advisory Panel.
+Chaired by David Bizley, Technical Director, RAC Simon Best, Chief Executive, Institute of Advanced Motorists David Davies, Executive Director, Parliamentary Advisory Council for Transport Professor Stephen Glaister, Director, RAC Foundation Stephen Joseph, Executive Director, Campaign for Better Transport David Leibling, Transport and Motoring Consultant Daryl Lloyd, Vehicle Safety Statistics, Department for Transport Keith Lewis, Head of Communications, Society of Motor Manufacturers and Traders Nick Starling, Director of General Insurance and Health, Association of British Insurers Credits Report author: Deborah Bartlett Design: milestonedesign.co.uk Printing: EPC Direct Connect RAC's news releases and a selection of images are available from the RAC's online press centre www.rac.co.uk/presscentre Follow us on Twitter: @RAC_Breakdown @RAC Press Join the conversation: #ROM2013 Follow us on Facebook: facebook.com/RAC June 2013 ISBN 978-0-9576829-0-0 RAC House Brockhurst Crescent Walsall WS5 4AW Website: rac.co.uk © Copyright 2013 #R0M2013